 If players make a simultaneous contact, either player may play the ball next.

 Beach fours rules: No tips, no setting the serve, and no setting over (For indoor fours we allow you to set the serve).
-Anyone can stand anywhere in fours, but you must keep the same serve rotation (girl, guy, girl, guy in coed).
+Anyone can stand anywhere on court in fours, but you must keep the same serve rotation (girl, guy, girl, guy in coed).
 Since there is no center line on the beach, interference is the only violation there.

 Coed teams need to alternate male and female on the court and in their serve rotation.
 Teams should rotate if they side out on their opponent's serve to begin the game.